- Two track program

 Applications are reviewed on a rolling basis, beginning in January through the following deadlines: April 15th for the 15-month Finisher Track; May 15th for the 21-month career-changer track.
-Applications received by the aforementioned dates will have priority consideration.

 This full-time program is designed for U.S. citizens or permanent residents who have not taken the courses required for admission to medical and other health professional schools.
 Please note that international students (non-U.S. citizens and non-permanent residents) are not eligible to apply to this program.

 If a student does not already have a year of college math, we recommend, prior to enrollment, one semester of calculus and one semester of statistics.
 At Brandeis, these courses would be Math 10a (Methods and Techniques of Calculus) and one of the following courses: Biology 51a (Biostatistics), Psychology 51a (Psychology Statistics), Math 8a (Introduction to Probability and Statistics), or equivalent.

 To apply for the program, you need to submit:

 - An online application

 - An application fee (please click here for more information)